 Get exclusive member benefits & effect social change.
 Join Today

-A carcinoembryonic antigen (CEA) test is a blood test used to help diagnose and manage certain types of cancers, especially cancers of the large intestine and rectum.
-This test can also be used to help determine if a cancer treatment is working.
+A carcinoembryonic antigen (CEA) test is a blood test used to help diagnose and manage certain types of cancers.
+The CEA test is used especially for cancers of the large intestine and rectum.
+You doctor can also use the test results to help determine if a cancer treatment is working.

-An antigen is a harmful substance that’s released by a cancerous tumor.
+An antigen is a substance that’s made by cancerous tumor cells.
+Sometimes antigens are released into the bloodstream.
 The CEA test measures the amount of CEA in the blood.
-A high amount of CEA in your body after a cancer treatment or surgery suggests that the cancer has not gone away.
+A high amount of CEA in your body after a cancer treatment or surgery suggests the cancer is not gone.
 It may also mean that the cancer has spread to other parts of your body.

-Smoking increases the amount of CEA in your body.
+Smoking can increase the amount of CEA in your body even in the absence of cancer.
 You should tell your doctor if you smoke.

-The CEA test can be used for different reasons.
-Your doctor can order a CEA test if your symptoms suggest that you might have cancer.
-A CEA test can help your doctor find out if a cancer treatment, such as surgery, chemotherapy, radiation, or a combination of all three, is working.
-Your doctor might also use the CEA test to help determine if a cancer has come back, or recurred, after treatment is finished.
+The CEA test has different uses.
+Your doctor can order a CEA test if your symptoms suggest you might have cancer.
+A CEA test can help your doctor find out if a cancer treatment is working.
+These treatments may have included surgery, chemotherapy, radiation, or a combination of all three.
+Your doctor might also use the CEA test to help determine if a cancer has come back, or recurred, after finishing treatment.

 The CEA test isn’t useful for diagnosing or screening the general population for cancer.
-It shouldn’t be used to screen or diagnose you if you’re healthy, you aren’t showing any symptoms of a disease, or you have a high risk of cancer.
+It’s usually not used to screen or diagnose you if you’re healthy or aren’t showing any symptoms of a disease.
+But if someone has a familial genetic syndrome for colon cancer then it’s reasonable use CEA as a screening tool.
+These cases are rare.

 Your doctor may begin monitoring levels of CEA before you begin treatment if you’re diagnosed with cancer.
-This is to establish a baseline level for your CEA.
-A single CEA value is usually not as informative as many values over a period of time.
-Your doctor will perform the test repeatedly before, during, and after treatment to assess changes over time.
+This will establish a baseline level for your CEA.
+A single CEA value is usually not as informative as many values and the trends of these values over time.
+Your doctor will perform the test repeatedly before, during, and after treatment to check for changes.

 The CEA test is a blood test performed in your doctor’s office.
-Blood will usually be drawn from a vein in your arm.
+Blood is usually drawn from a vein in your arm.
 The blood draw process, or venipuncture, usually involves the following steps:

 As with any blood test, there’s a risk of bleeding, bruising, or infection at the puncture site.
 Moderate pain or a sharp pricking sensation may be felt when the needle is inserted.